No innovation without representation: Examples of when it was implemented

-In 1970 Northwest Canada was found to have an abundance of natural gas.
-Rather than allowing pipelines to be built with no regard to the Indian tribes living there, a Canadian Supreme Court justice, Thomas Burger, arranged community hearings.
-These hearings took place to allow both investors of the pipeline as well as the Indians who would be directly affected by its construction to come forward with their concerns and evidence for their reasoning's.
+In 1970, Northwest Canada was found to have an abundance of natural gas.
+Rather than allowing pipelines to be built with no regard to the Indigenous peoples living there, the Canadian Supreme Court justice Thomas Burger, arranged community hearings.
+These hearings took place to allow both investors of the pipeline as well as the Indigenous people who would be directly affected by its construction to come forward with their concerns and evidence for their reasonings.
 The judge believed that everyone's point should be respectfully considered, and to further prove this he arranged over 30 meetings in remote settings and provided transportation to those interested in attending.
 In addition, media radio coverage was provided in French, English, and Native languages, which allowed people to understand multiple sides of concerns and the process that was taking place.
 Ultimately it was decided to reroute the pipeline to follow existing highways rather than cutting through Native lands.